IATI/iati-d-portal-docs/docs/general_faq.rst

 .. _faq_6:

 \6.
 Why are there zeros and dashes in the tables?
-    Zeroes show issues with data quality.
-For example, codes which do not follow the IATI Standard.
+    Zeroes indicate data quality issues, such as codes which do not follow the IATI Standard.
 Dashes show that an organisation does not currently report IATI data.

 .. _faq_7: